-PHLY does not have stock option plans or other such share award programs for employees.
-Further information on remuneration for 2022 for members of the Company's executive management is presented in note 18 to the consolidated accounts.
-PHLY's guidelines for remuneration to executive management are discussed on pages 54-55 of this annual report and will be presented to the shareholders at the annual general meeting.
+PHLY does not have stock option plans or other such share award programs for employees, but the President and CEO and certain members of the senior management team can be awarded shares under the AVP program as further described in note 18 of the consolidated accounts.
+Further information on remuneration for 2023 for members of the Company's executive management is presented in note 18 to the consolidated accounts.
+PHLY's guidelines for remuneration to executive management are discussed starting on page 54 of this annual report and will be presented to the shareholders at the annual general meeting.
 The maximum size of any payment under the existing performance-related remuneration program to any executive is linked to the size of the executive's base salary.